aaqwesas/Enhanced-DCA/README.md

 This project implements and compares three **Dollar-Cost Averaging (DCA)** investment strategies using [Backtrader](https://www.backtrader.com/), a Python framework for backtesting trading algorithms.

-The goal is to evaluate whether an **adaptive, market-aware Enhanced DCA (EDCA)** strategy outperforms a **fixed-interval DCA** approach over time in terms of return, risk, and efficiency.
+The goal is to evaluate the performance of each strategy and compare them using different performance metric

 ---